ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 # Drafting (for cube drafters)
 You can do this similar to a normal cube draft, however, due to there being 7 ideals, you will want to see more cards during the draft to avoid being stuck with too many unplayable picks.
 We currently recommend 4 packs of 15 cards, burning the last 4 cards of each pack.

-Currently it is recommended to use the core duals as basics, disregarding the single ideal core locations as this reduces the number of cards required to be printed.
-If you print the files from the google drive, this what is provided will align with this advice unless we found a way to make it work with fewer prints.
+After drafting, create a 40 card deck from your pool.

+The dual ideal Core locations are provided as basics, and after drafting you may add as many of them as you wish to your deck.

+The best strategy for what locations to play is not entirely set in stone, but for a recommended starting point:
+- For single ideal decks, you will want to play zero core locations and explore for all of your locations, and/or play locations you drafted.
+- For decks with more than one ideal, you can use 20% core locations as a starting point.
+However, an optimal density has not been determined and your devotion requirements impact how many you want to play.
+You may want to play a few more locations in decks with 3+ ideals.

+You can use an alternative drafting setup from the recommended one above if you would like to play with a number of players where it doesn't work well for some reason.
+However, if you do, keep in mind that players will need to see more cards to produce decks that are equal in functionality to a traditional cube draft as there are 7 ideals.

 ---